moneil/OSCELOT-DSKTOOL-for-HEROKU/README.md

 This project is a Django/Python and Learn REST replacement for the Original York DSK Building Block for Learn.

-This project is built to be deployed on Heroku and as a Docker container.
+This project is built to be deployed on Heroku and as a Docker container (alternativly it can also be installed on cHost).
 You may read about Heroku here: [https://heroku.com](https://heroku.com).
 You may read about Docker here: [https://www.docker.com](https://www.docker.com/).
 See this project's  `./docker/README.md` for Docker details.

 The DSKTOOL uses 3LO and as such requires a Learn account and use is restricted based on Learn account privileges.